 Are you looking for some home decor inspiration now that spring has finally arrived?
-What better way to celebrate the season than to take a tour of our spring cottage-style home.
+I don’t know a better way to celebrate the season than to take a tour of our spring cottage-style home.

 Spring has finally arrived!
-And what better time to take you on a tour of our Pacific Northwest cottage on the Puget Sound.
+And what better time to take you on an early spring tour of our Pacific Northwest cottage on the Puget Sound.

 If this is your first time here, welcome.
 To find out more about me and the Shiplap and Shells blog, CLICK HERE.